 The rules took effect on Friday August 21, and stipulated that:

-♦ Masks must be worn indoors AND outdoors;
+♦ Masks had to be worn indoors AND outdoors;

-♦ There is a ban on live parties, trade fairs, public markets, parades and processions;
+♦ Live parties, trade fairs, public markets, parades and processions could not take place;

-♦ There is a ban on any kind of gathering of more than 9 people, for any reason, both in public and in private
+♦ There was a ban on any kind of gathering of more than 9 people, for any reason, whether in public or in private

-♦ in restaurant dining areas, a maximum of 4 people will be allowed to sit at the same table (a maximum of 6 in the case of immediate members of families)
+♦ in restaurant dining areas, a maximum of 4 people would be allowed to sit at the same table (a maximum of 6 in the case of immediate members of families)

 In addition, the existing requirement that bars and restaurants close from midnight to 7 a.m. every day was extended until August 31.
-(The midnight curfew originally was supposed to end on August 23.)
+(The midnight shutdown originally was supposed to end on August 23.)

 The government has since extended all of the above restrictions to September 15 as it strives to fend off an expected second wave of the coronavirus after cases spiked in a number of destinations in Greece.